 BSG’s mission is to make business organizations function better.
 We aspire to impact industry, healthcare, and educational institutions positively.
 Our goal is to provide value by improving trust, understanding, innovation, and collaboration within organizations.
 Our purpose is to better synchronize an organization by leveraging the power of Applied Improvisation (AIM).

-BSG began with a conceptual idea when Theodore Klein’s 30 years of management and organizational consulting experience were combined with a recent awareness of theatrical improvisation techniques.
-After a significant literature search, a review of groundbreaking books, and the recognition that applied improvisation could be based on rigorous science, Klein conceptualized the elements of a management consulting firm offering experiential learning programs to enhance institutional performance.
+BSG began with a conceptual idea when Theodore Klein’s 30 years of management and organizational change experience were combined with a recent awareness of theatrical improvisation techniques.
+After a significant literature search, a review of groundbreaking books, and the recognition that applied improvisation could be based on rigorous science, Klein conceptualized the elements of a management professional services firm offering experiential learning programs to enhance institutional performance.

 Almost immediately, Klein discovered that improvisation principles: listening, accepting, building, and presence of mind – had vast potential for the clients he had spent his career working with.
 After discussing this idea with several experienced colleagues, the outline of an innovative services firm took shape.